petebachant/pyTDMS/README.md

 pyTDMS
 ======

-A fork of the pyTDMS library for reading National Instruments TDMS files with Python, originally written by Floris van Vugt.
+A fork of the pyTDMS module for reading National Instruments TDMS files with Python, originally written by Floris van Vugt.

 Installation